Khon Kaen province: History

 The first city of the area was established in 1783 when Rajakruluang settled there with 330 people.
 King Rama I made Rajakruluang the first governor of the area when establishing tighter connections with the Isan area.
 The main city was moved six times until in 1879 it reached its present-day location at Nuang Kaw.
 Khon Kaen was under the governance of Udon in the early period of Rattanakosin, c.
 2450 BCE.
-The Integrated Opisthorchiasis Control Program, also known as the Lawa Project, an internationally recognized liver fluke control program, has its offices in the Ban Phai and Ban Haet Districts south of Khon Kaen city.
+Khon Kaen was incorporated as a city in 1797.
+Mancha Khiri was among the towns detached from Suwannabhumi and made part of Khon Kaen province after 1797.